harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

 service](https://aspnetboilerplate.com/Pages/Documents/Application-Services)
 and
 [DTO](https://aspnetboilerplate.com/Pages/Documents/Data-Transfer-Objects)
 for more information.
-We need to add the following mappings.
+We need to add the following mappings:

     ...
     // PhoneBook (we will comment out other lines when the new DTOs are added)